 Average day temperatures in the South will vary between -5°C and +5°C. It might just feel a lot colder when there is a strong wind.
 In the North it can get a little colder, day temperatures of -10°C aren’t exceptional.
 In the North, you will also experience more snow than in the South.

-Unless most people think, Iceland isn’t covered in snow all winter long.
+Unlike what most people assume, Iceland isn’t covered in snow all winter long.
 It comes and disappears before it comes again.
 Because of the temperatures some waterfalls freeze, but others will flow all year long because of the powerful water stream.

 Keep on reading: Best Time to Travel Iceland